-I wish each of you luck and success in medical school at Tulane.
-These next several years should be years of growth and maturation as you become physicians.
+I wish each of you fulfillment and success as you begin your medical journey at Tulane.
+These next several years will be a time of tremendous growth and maturation as you blend both the art and science of medicine in caring for your patients.